sahithyandev/s3/src/content/docs/applied-statistics/01-introduction.md

 ## Probability Distribution

+### Poisson point process

+A mathematical model used to describe random points scattered in space or time, where the points occur independently of each other.

+Key properties:

+- Independence: The number of points in disjoint regions are independent random variables.
+- Homogeneity: $\lambda$ is a known constant throughout the space or time interval.

+Poisson point processes are fundamental in modeling random arrivals (such as phone calls, radioactive decay events, or raindrops falling) and serve as the basis for more complex stochastic processes.

 ### Memorylessness

 A property of probability distributions.
 Describes situations where previous failures or elapsed time does not affect future trials or further wait time.